History of Jordan: 1948 War and annexation of the West Bank

-Transjordan was one of the Arab states opposed to the second partition of Palestine and creation of Israel in May 1948.
+Transjordan was one of the Arab states opposed to the partition of Palestine and creation of Israel in May 1948.
 It participated in the war between the Arab states and the newly founded State of Israel.
 Thousands of Palestinians fled the Arab-Israeli fighting to the West Bank and Jordan.
 The Armistice Agreements of 3 April 1949 left Jordan in control of the West Bank and provided that the armistice demarcation lines were without prejudice to future territorial settlements or boundary lines.

 The United Nations General Assembly adopted a plan for the future government of Palestine which called for termination of the Mandate not later than 1 August 1948.

 The works of Benny Morris, Avi Shlaim, Ilan Pappe, Mary Wilson, Eugene Rogan, and other historians outline a modus vivendi agreement between Abdullah and the Yishuv.
 Those works are taught in most Israeli university courses on the history, political science, and sociology of the region.
 Archival materials reveal that the parties had negotiated the non-belligerent partition of Palestine between themselves, and that initially they had agreed to abide by the terms of the UN resolution.
 John Baggot Glubb, the commander of the Arab Legion, wrote that British Foreign Secretary Bevin had given the green light for the Arab Legion to occupy the territory allocated to the Arab state.
 The Prime Minister of Transjordan explained that Abdullah had received hundreds of petitions from Palestinian notables requesting protection upon the withdrawal of the British forces.
 Eugene Rogan says that those petitions, from nearly every town and village in Palestine, are preserved in The Hashemite Documents: The Papers of Abdullah bin al-Husayn, volume V: Palestine 1948 (Amman 1995).

 After the mandate was terminated, the armed forces of Transjordan entered Palestine.
 The Security Council adopted a US-backed resolution that inquired about the number and disposition of Transjordan's armed forces in Palestine.
 The Foreign Minister of Transjordan replied in a telegram "that neither the UN nor US recognized Transjordan, although they both had been given the opportunity for more than two years.
 Yet the US had recognized the Jewish state immediately, although the factors for this recognition were lacking."

 In explaining to the Security Council why Transjordan's armed forces had entered Palestine, Abdullah said: "we were compelled to enter Palestine to protect unarmed Arabs against massacres similar to those of Deir Yassin."

 After capturing the West Bank during the 1948 Arab–Israeli War, Abdullah was proclaimed King of Palestine by the Jericho Conference.
 The following year, Jordan annexed the West Bank.